 And finally, I have one last message for Gawker itself:

-6. In a series of essays on “Biological Leninism,” Spandrell offers a complementary analysis of communism’s political formula which dovetails nicely with Moldbug’s observation that “America is a communist country.
+6. In a series of essays on “Biological Leninism,” Spandrell offers a complementary analysis of communism’s political formula that dovetails nicely with Moldbug’s observation that “America is a communist country.
 For workers and peasants, read: blacks and Hispanics.”

 Briefly, Spandrell argues that Leninism works because the Party offers high status to groups that would otherwise have low status, thereby ensuring their loyalty.

 In classical Leninism, such groups include the proverbial “workers and peasants,” as well as Jews and other non-Russian ethnic minorities.
 In Biological Leninism, or Bioleninism, they are “marginalized groups” like women, blacks, mestizo Hispanics, nonwhite Muslims (especially those of Arab, African, or “Asian” descent), gays, and transgender people, where each group’s status is determined largely by its biological characteristics.